This setting requires no knowledge of any glitches.

-The following rules apply to all of the item-only modes listed below, which individual differences are indicated in the corresponding section.
+The following rules apply to all of the item modes listed below, with individual differences as indicated in the corresponding section.

-In these modes, the specified item is the only weapon, and all swords are replaced with upgrades for that item.
+In these modes, the specified item is the main weapon, and all swords are replaced with upgrades for that item.
 Multiple changes have been made for this to work:

-This mode uses bombs as the only weapon, following all of the item-only mode changes as listed above, with the following additions:
+This mode uses bombs as the only weapon, following all of the item mode changes as listed above, with the following additions:

 Same as Bomb-Only, except Link starts with bombs already equipped!
 Perhaps he hid them in his pillow?

-This mode uses the Cane of Byrna as the only weapon, following all of the item-only mode changes as listed above, with the following additions:
+This mode uses the Cane of Byrna as the main weapon, following all of the item mode changes as listed above, with the following additions:

-Same as Byrna-Only, except Link starts with the Cane of Byrna already equipped!
+Same as Byrna Mode, except Link starts with the Cane of Byrna already equipped!
 Perhaps he found it in his uncle's closet?

-This mode uses the Cane of Somaria as the only weapon, following all of the item-only mode changes as listed above, with the following addition:
+This mode uses the Cane of Somaria as the main weapon, following all of the item mode changes as listed above, with the following additions:

-Same as Somaria-Only, except Link starts with the Cane of Somaria already equipped!
+Same as Somaria Mode, except Link starts with the Cane of Somaria already equipped!
 Perhaps he found it in his uncle's closet?

-This mode uses the two canes (Cane of Byrna and Cane of Somaria) as the only weapons.
-All of the item-only mode changes listed above apply, with the following additions:
+This mode uses the two canes (Cane of Byrna and Cane of Somaria) as the main weapons.
+All of the item mode changes listed above apply, with the following additions:

 |Maximum Bow (Swordless)||Silver||Silver||Silver|